livewires/web-building/sessions/1-setup.md

-# Getting going: A basic page with tags…
+# Building your first page...

-Before doing anything you need to know what your website is going to be about.
-Have a think… you could pick anything you want.
+Before writing any code you need to know what your website will be about.
+Have a think… you could pick anything you want!
 Here are a couple of ideas:

+- A hobby that you enjoy
-- A game you're playing?
+- A game you're playing
-- A TV show or film?
+- A TV show or film
-- A sports team?
+- A sports team
-- A band?
+- A band

-Open up Visual Studio Code or Sublime Text (or your preferred text editor) and  create a new file called `index.html` file.

-The `index.html` file is really important; it tells your computer that it is the homepage for your website.
-Any other pages you create can be called anything else.

-`index.html` should like this:
+## Getting going: A basic page with tags…

+In these worksheets we're going to be teaching you how to _write_ websites, not using a drag and drop site creator or anything like that, instead you'll be writing the code from scratch.

+Open up [Visual Studio Code](https://code.visualstudio.com) (if you're using a LiveWires computer this will be installed already) or [Sublime Text](https://www.sublimetext.com).
+Other editors are avalible... we just like these two!

+Now in a new file create a file with this in it:

 ```html
 <!DOCTYPE html>